Partner applications for the 25-26 service year starting in September 2025 open soon!

 We can accept your application and engage with you on a tentative basis, but we also have to fill our cohort and will prioritize those organizations that have funding secured.

-No. CivicSpark Fellows are allowed to support grant writing and fundraising, as outlined by AmeriCorps regulations, however they cannot raise funds for living allowances or for an organization’s general operating expenses or endowment.
+No. While CivicSpark Fellows are allowed a limited number of hours to support grant writing and fundraising for partners as part of their project work, AmeriCorps regulations prohibit direct fundraising for the program itself.
 CivicSpark Fellows are allowed to help local agencies identify possible future funding sources though (no more than ~120 hours, or 10% of their project time), and work completed by CivicSpark Fellows may be used to better prepare an agency to access existing funding sources.

+It depends.
 AmeriCorps has a policy of deferring to other federal agencies with regard to commingling of federal funds.
 If the funding agency approves the use of funds for AmeriCorps, it is allowable.
+Please contact us if you have questions about the use of federal funds as match.

 No. CivicSpark Fellows are covered by the CivicSpark insurance.